 What Requirements Are There For Traveling To UK?
 Find Out Here

-If you are a British expatriate intending on returning to the United Kingdom, then you will be subject to the same safeguarding measures as non-British arrivals.
+If you are a British expatriate intending to return to the United Kingdom, then you will be subject to the same safeguarding measures as non-British arrivals.

-This article will explain what requirements there are for travelling into the United Kingdom:
+This article will explain what requirements there are for traveling into the United Kingdom:

 Vaccinated Arrivals